-This course is an introduction to and discussion of western strategic thinking in the nineteenth and twentieth centuries.
+This course is an introduction to a discussion of western strategic thinking in the nineteenth and twentieth centuries.
 Strategic thinking and theorists in all three elements (land, sea, and air), as well as imperialism, technological change, anti-colonialism and terrorism, nuclear weapons theory and unconventional warfare are discussed.
-The course analyzes various combinations of industrial power, public opinion, military power, intelligence processes, economic strength, and foreign policy a country uses to create a military "strategy."
+The course analyzes